robindittmar/coding_challenge/README.md

 that we use in English quite often, as in for example: `you'll`, `we've`, `I'd`.
 Also, the single uppercase `V` letter was a bit suspicious, so I thought of the simplest cipher known to people: **ROT13**.

-So I just pasted the encoded text to rot13.com and voilà: We can read the text in plain English:)
+So I just pasted the encoded text to rot13.com and voilà: We can read the text in plain English :)

 #### 2025-06-24
 Today I received the `messages.json` file, which makes it a lot clearer what